radhika7780/simon_says_game/README.md

 ---

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

----

-## License
-This project is open-source and availible under the [MIT License](LICENSE).

----

 ### Contact
-FOr any questions or suggestions, please contact [krishnairmalwar7744@gmail.com].
+FOr any questions or suggestions, please contact [jessani.radhika@gmail.com].